truesoulcoder/dealpig/DEVELOPMENT_PLAN.md

 ## Mid-term Improvements (3-6 months)

 1. **Feature Enhancements**:
-   - Advanced search and filtering
+   - ✅ Advanced search and filtering - Implemented in LeadsTable with status and email status filters
-   - Bulk actions for leads
+   - ❌ Bulk actions for leads - Not yet implemented
-   - Custom document templates
+   - ✅ Custom document templates - Implemented with template selection and editing in DocumentPreview
-   - Email scheduling
+   - ❌ Email scheduling - Not yet implemented
-   - Pipeline visualization
+   - ❌ Pipeline visualization - Not yet implemented

 2. **Technical Debt**:
-   - Replace `react-draft-wysiwyg` with React 19 compatible editor
+   - ❌ Replace `react-draft-wysiwyg` with React 19 compatible editor - Still using legacy peer deps
-   - Migrate to typed API endpoints with tRPC
+   - ❌ Migrate to typed API endpoints with tRPC - Not yet implemented
-   - Component library standardization
+   - ✅ Component library standardization - Consistently using NextUI/HeroUI components
-   - Extract shared logic to custom hooks
+   - ✅ Extract shared logic to custom hooks - Implemented hooks for common functionality

 3. **Integration**:
    - Add Google Calendar integration